ricardokanashiro/ricardokanashiro/README.md

 - 🔭 I’m currently a student
 - 🌱 I’m currently learning Javascript and NodeJs
-- 🤔 I’m looking for help with Javascript
+- 🤔 I’m looking for help with NodeJs
-- 💬 Ask me about HTML and CSS
+- 💬 Ask me about HTML, CSS and Javascript
 - 📫 How to reach me: ricardo.kanashiro.adm@gmail.com